-But you don’t have to go bankrupt to get your kids out of the house or be creative.
+You don’t have to go bankrupt to get your kids out of the house or be creative during the school holidays.
 There are lots of ways you can make the most of summer as a family without whacking a thing on the credit card.

 Here are six ways you can have fun without the price tag.

 1. Pop-up cinemas